leimao/Simple-Inference-Server/README.md

 $ python server.py --host 0.0.0.0
 ```

-To run a client on another PC.
+To run a client connecting to the server from another one local PC.

 ```